-Jewish Country Houses - Objects, Networks, People is a 5-year research project funded by the Arts and Humanities Research Council commencing in October 2019.
+Jewish Country Houses - Objects, Networks, People is a 4-year research project funded by the Arts and Humanities Research Council commencing in October 2019.
 The project is a collaboration between the Universities of Oxford, Durham and Cardiff, the National Trust, Waddesdon Manor and Strawberry Hill House (all UK), and European partners including the Centre des Monuments Nationaux (France), individual partner properties, and the European Association for the Preservation and Promotion of Jewish Culture and Heritage (AEPJ).
 The project has been incubated over four years with the generous support of TORCH (The Oxford Research Centre in the Humanities).

 The project takes country houses as a starting point for opening up a much broader intellectual agenda at the interface between Jewish history, art history and heritage culture.
 It is organised around two major strands: politics/philanthropy and collecting/material culture.
 Each will feature workshops and conferences with significant heritage sector participation.
-Where possible they will be organised with relevant partners: in the UK, the National Trust (co-sponsor of all collecting strand events), the Victoria & Albert Museum, and London Art Week.
-In Europe we are working with the Centre du Monuments Nationaux and our events will be organised in collaboration with the Musée Camondo and the Château de Champs (France), Villa Montesca (Italy), and Villa Stiassni (Czech Republic).
-Our new collaboration with the National Gallery (UK) aims to bring both strands together through a focus on cultural philanthropy.
+Where possible they will be organised with relevant partners: the National Trust (co-sponsor of all collecting strand events), the Victoria & Albert Museum (UK), the Musée Camondo (France), Villa Montesca (Italy), and Villa Stiassni (Czech Republic).
+An emerging collaboration with the National Gallery (UK) aims to bring both strands together through a focus on cultural philanthropy.